 To gain traction with savings, you need a system and some tools to help your money grow faster.

-A 12-month CD from an online bank can help provide both.
+A 12-month (one year) CD from an online bank can help provide both.
 We break down our top picks of the best 12-month CD rates below!

 We've taken the time to review your best options for CDs, bringing you the top options for 12-month CDs.